FireworksProject/jfdi/docs/create-devbox.md

 	mv /vagrant/VBoxGuestAdditions.iso ~/

-and then update the system by running the provided script:
+and then update the system by running the toehold script you uploaded less than a minute ago with `tohold.sh`:

-	/vagrant/system_dependencies.sh
+	/tmp/usr/bin/jfd bootstrap-server

-This will install the Ubuntu system dependencies.
+This will install the Ubuntu system dependencies, including Ruby, RubyGems, and Chef.

 ### 3) Install VBox Guest Additions